Ask the Experts: Administering Vaccines: General Issues

 Simultaneous means the same day—the same clinic day.
 If someone receives a vaccine in the morning and then another that same afternoon, it would be considered simultaneous administration.

 There are various requirements for the use of vaccines after reconstitution.
-Some manufacturers’ package inserts require that the vaccine be used or discarded in varying time frames ranging from 24 hours after reconstitution to immediately after reconstitution.
-While the specific timeframes are simple to interpret, there can be some confusion as to what the requirement of “immediately” actually means.
+Some manufacturers’ package inserts require that the vaccine be used or discarded in varying time frames ranging from 24 hours after reconstitution to “immediately” after reconstitution.
+While the specific timeframes are simple to interpret, it may be unclear what the requirement of “immediately” actually means.

-CDC considers “immediately” to be the reasonable time it takes to prepare and transport the vaccine to the patient to be administered.
+CDC experts have considered “immediately” to be the reasonable time it takes to prepare and transport the vaccine to the patient to be administered.
 This would include any limited documentation that may be related to this process.
 It is up to the judgment of a provider to determine if a vaccine has not been used in the appropriate time.
-Some manufacturers have indicated to providers that “immediately” can be up to 30 minutes.
+Some manufacturers have indicated to providers that “immediately” may be up to 30 minutes.
 The definition of “immediately” varies from manufacturer to manufacturer.
 Some do not have the data to put forth a general time frame as to what “immediately” means.
-CDC recommends that the provider contact the manufacturer any time (s)he has any question about whether or not the vaccine has been used in the appropriate time frame.
+Contact the manufacturer any time there is any question about whether or not the vaccine has been used within an appropriate time frame.

-In general, no. According to ACIP’s “General Best Practice Guidelines for Immunization”, concerns about spacing between doses of live vaccines not given at the same visit applies only to live injectable or intranasal vaccines.
-So live oral cholera vaccine may be administered simultaneously or at any interval before or after administration of most other vaccines.
-One exception is Ty21a oral typhoid vaccine (Vivotif, Emergent Travel Health) and oral cholera vaccine.
-Oral cholera vaccine should be administered before Ty21a vaccine, and at least 8 hours should separate the cholera vaccine and the first dose of Ty21a.
+According to CDC’s “General Best Practices for Immunization”, concerns about spacing between doses of live vaccines not given at the same visit applies only to live injectable or intranasal vaccines.
+Therefore, live oral cholera vaccine may be administered simultaneously or at any interval before or after administration of most other vaccines.

 Although the gluteus muscle is not a recommended site for vaccination, in general, a dose given there can be considered valid.
-The exceptions to this general rule are hepatitis B and rabies vaccines, so the hepatitis B vaccine should not be counted in this situation.
+The exceptions to this general rule are hepatitis B and rabies vaccines.
+Hepatitis B vaccine is not considered valid if administered by any route other than intramuscular, or, if given to an adult, if given in any site except the deltoid or anterolateral thigh.
+So, the hepatitis A vaccine may be counted as valid, but the hepatitis B vaccine should not be counted in this situation.
 The hepatitis B vaccine can be repeated immediately.
-See the Advisory Committee on Immunization Practice’s (ACIP) “General Best Practices Guidelines for Immunization”, available at www.cdc.gov/vaccines/hcp/acip-recs/general-recs/administration.html.
+See the vaccine administration section of CDC’s “General Best Practices for Immunization” for details, available at www.cdc.gov/vaccines/hcp/imz-best-practices/vaccine-administration.html.

-ACIP does not address the use of this method for vaccination in its “Best Practices Guidelines for Immunization” (www.cdc.gov/vaccines/hcp/acip-recs/general-recs/administration.html).
-If you choose to use this method, you should still adhere to the ACIP’s recommendations regarding needle length and anatomical site.
+CDC does not address the use of this method for vaccination in the vaccine administration section of its “Best Practices for Immunization” (www.cdc.gov/vaccines/hcp/imz-best-practices/vaccine-administration.html).
+If you choose to use this method, you should still adhere to CDC’s recommendations regarding needle length and anatomical site.

-Both IM and SC vaccines may be given through a tattoo.
+Both intramuscular and subcutaneous vaccines may be given through a tattoo.

 Although aspiration is not recommended, if you do aspirate and get a flash of blood, then the procedure is to withdraw the needle and start over.
 The syringe, needle, and contaminated dose of vaccine should be discarded in a sharps container, and a new syringe and needle should be used to draw up and administer another dose of vaccine.
 This is a waste of expensive vaccine that could be avoided by simply not aspirating.